ak-run/recipe-shopping-app/README.md

 If you don't have them installed, you can download and install Node.js from [nodejs.org](https://nodejs.org/).

+You'll also need to set up your own API_ID and API_KEY, and store them in configuration.js file in src folder.

 Enjoy managing your shopping list and exploring new recipes with our web app!